mala-lab/SEMPO/README.md

 bash ./scripts/time_series_forecasting/zero_shot/sempo_weather.sh
 ```

-To evaluate other advanced foundation models such as Chronos-Bolt, first download their pretrained weights from [HuggingFace](https://huggingface.co/collections/amazon/chronos-models-65f1791d630a8d57cb718444).
+To evaluate other advanced foundation models such as Chronos-Bolt, first download their pretrained weights from [HuggingFace](https://huggingface.co/collections/amazon/chronos-models-65f1791d630a8d57cb718444) and place the downloaded weights under `./models`.
 Then use the zero-shot examples above and run with:

 ```eval
 --task_name long_term_forecast_chronos --model Chronos